Ashi0066/TodoWebApp/README.md

-This is a Todo Web App built(CRUD) in java using Spring MVC and JSP.
+This is a Todo Web App(CRUD)  built in java using Spring MVC and JSP.